Agnael/Sero.Mapper/README.md

 &nbsp;&nbsp;- **Debugging**: If any error arises, you get the exact line where the exception was thrown and you can put breakpoints inside of the mappings to debug them on runtime.

 **CONS**
-&nbsp;&nbsp;- If your source and destination types are identical or you can trust that follow defined property naming patterns, you will still have to write all of the assignations one by one.
-AutoMapper would infer them automatically.
+&nbsp;&nbsp;- If your source and destination types are identical or you can trust that they follow defined property naming patterns, you will still have to write all of the assignations one by one.
+AutoMapper would infer them automatically in this case.

 &nbsp;